NikhilKamathB/SDC/README.md

 ## Setup.
 <p style="text-align: justify;">
 &nbsp;&nbsp;&nbsp;&nbsp; Refer to the <a href="https://carla.readthedocs.io/en/stable/getting_started/">Carla simulator document</a> to setup the simulator on your system.
 Once the the setup is complete install the necessary libraries and place the clone repository in '/CARLA_version/PythonAPI/' directory.
-Otherwise use the Dockerfile to setup the simulator.
 </p>

 ## Methodology.